uclaacm/hack-curriculum/README.md

 $ cd website
 $ npm install # installs the dependencies on the frontend
 $ cd ../content
-$ npm install # installs in the dependencies on the backend
+$ npm install # installs the dependencies on the backend
+$ cd .. # return to root
 ```

 Once you've done this, you can start the app by running `./start` in the root directory!